moudsen/mailGraph/README.md

 {{ LOG_PLAIN }} - script log in PLAIN text format

+You can define CUSTOM information that is passed from Zabbix by introducing a Macro of which the name starts with 'info'.
+Each 'infoXXX' will be made available for use in the template as {{ infoXXX }}.
+This allows you to add _any_ other information you want to pass from Zabbix straight into the template.

 # Troubleshooting
 In general if something goes wrong (no output), use the following sequence to identify where the error has occured (and raise an issue in this repository so I can take a look at it):
 - Goto Zabbix => Reports => Action Log and search for events with Status "Failed"